 Pushing down negative content in search results or on review sites takes time and dedication.
 If you have a basic understanding of how Google’s search algorithm works, you can create quality, favorable content that will appear on Page One of Google’s search results when someone types the name of the physician or practice.

 Of course, it goes without saying that no results will take place right away.
 Over time, with beefing up quality content and other strategies, a proper healthcare reputation management system can be put into place.

 Press releases only help temporarily.
 Making sure your website is properly optimized and constantly updated with new content is the most important aspect to protecting your brand and reputation.

 Keep in mind also that it’s not just patients who cause online damage.
 Competitors posing as angry customers can also do harm to your reputation.
 In addition, litigation and embarrassing personal information, including unfortunate family matters can also contribute to negative information that could potentially deter new business.

-Reputation management in the medical field is necessary when people are putting their health and trust in a doctor’s hand.
+Online reputation management in healthcare is necessary when people are putting their health and trust in a doctor’s hand.
 Showing your best self and positive attributes will provide consumer confidence and boost not only your integrity, but your business and client base as well.

 Soliciting positive feedback from your satisfied patients and constantly updating your website are the best ways to make a positive impact before any negativity suddenly pops out of nowhere.
 As the old Benjamin Franklin adage goes, “An ounce of prevention is worth a pound of cure.”
 This is true for the health of your patients, and it’s true for the health of your online reputation.

-Brad Weber is a serial entrepreneur and founder of The Avita Group, a leading online reputation management company.
+Brad Weber is a serial entrepreneur and founder of The Avita Group, a leading online reputation management firm in Calabasas, California.